Boredom180/boredom180.github.io/README.md

-# This is a site used for a college assignment.
+# This is a site used to showcase an example of my work.